Czile-create/Matrix/README.md

 # Matrix
 A C++ class for matrix, containing function such as inverse,det,rank,echelon and several operations for matrix.
+(Just a single head file)
 ## How to use?
 ### 1. Define a matrix:
 ` matrix p(n,m); `